-The overall target of 70.33% was created by using the average of the individual targets (i.e., a composite target).
+The overall performance percentage of 70.3% was created by using the average of the individual targets (i.e., a composite performance objective).

-The targets for the individual indicators that make up the overall target were created from trend data, a seven year projection, the relevant Healthy People 2010 goal and comparisons to the US state median, high, and low values.
+The performance objectives for the individual indicators that make up the overall performance percentage were created from trend data, a seven year projection, the relevant Healthy People 2020 goal and comparisons to the US state median, high, and low values.

 The Department will facilitate access to and promote the value of the evidence-based clinical preventive services.
-However, there are factors beyond the control of the Department that impact the use of evidence-based clinical preventative services including:
+However, there are factors beyond the control of the Department that impact the use of evidence-based clinical preventive services including:

-An individual's motivation to seek services:

-- Availability of individual insurance coverage; - Affordability and provision of health care coverage by employers; - Access to health care services; - The availability of health care professionals in rural and urban settings; - Health care provider priorities and practice patterns; - Changes in the national recommendations for screenings; - Parental attitudes and concerns about immunizations; and - Financial resources appropriated to the Department to promote the use of services.
+- An individual's motivation to seek services; - Availability of individual insurance coverage; - Affordability and provision of health care coverage by employers; - Access to health care services: - The availability of health care professionals in rural and urban settings; - Health care provider priorities and practice patterns; - Changes in the national recommendations for screenings; - Parental attitudes and concerns about immunizations; and - Financial resources appropriated to the Department to promote the use of services.